 High Frame Rate (HFR)

-Streaming video at frame rates higher than the standard 30 FPS (e.g., 60 or 120 FPS).
+Streaming video at frame rates higher than 30 FPS (e.g., 60 or 120 FPS).
 Used in sports and gaming streams for smoother visuals.

 Handshake Protocol

 A process between devices to establish a connection before streaming data.
-Important for secure and uninterrupted stream delivery.
+Necessary for secure and uninterrupted stream delivery.

 Haptic Feedback